0tniel/Conditionals/README.md

 ## Conclusion

-Thus we have learned about if else condition
+Thus we have learned about if-else condition